-As of July 29, 2023, we operated a total of 68 RH Galleries and 40 RH Outlet stores, one RH Guesthouse, as well as 14 Waterworks Showrooms throughout the United States, Canada and the United Kingdom and had sourcing operations in Shanghai and Hong Kong.
+As of October 28, 2023, we operated a total of 68 RH Galleries and 42 RH Outlet stores, one RH Guesthouse, as well as 14 Waterworks Showrooms throughout the United States, Canada, and the United Kingdom.
+We also have sourcing operations in Shanghai and Hong Kong.